 Then download and unzip the distribution (do not unzip into a directory starting with a digit).
 Note that native packages are also available for Linux distributions.

 <install_directory> (below) refers to the path to the directory where the SonarQube distribution has been unzipped.

-If you're not using the default embedded database, you need to edit conf/sonar.properties to configure the database properties.
+Edit <install_directory>/conf/sonar.properties to configure the database settings.
 Templates are available for every supported database.
 Just uncomment and configure the template you need and comment out the lines dedicated to H2:

-Drivers for the other supported databases are already provided.
-(Do not replace the provided drivers; they are the only ones supported).
+Drivers for the supported databases (except Oracle) are already provided.
+Do not replace the provided drivers; they are the only ones supported.